Skip to content

 Resource Efficiency Comparison (DiT-XL/2)

-Method Data Compute FID-50K ↓
+Method Data Volume Compute FID-50K ↓

-DDM (prior work) 158M 1176 A100-days 5.5–10.5
+DDM (Prior Work) 158M 1176 A100-days 5.5–10.5

-Ours homogeneous (8FM) 11M 72 A100-days 12.45
+Ours Homogeneous (8FM) 11M 72 A100-days 12.45

-Ours heterogeneous (2DDPM:6FM) 11M 72 A100-days 11.88
+Ours Heterogeneous (2DDPM:6FM) 11M 72 A100-days 11.88

-Computation reduced by 16×, data by 14×.
+Compute is reduced by 16× and data volume by 14×.

-Homogeneous vs. Heterogeneous (Aligned inference: CFG=7.5, 50 steps)
+Homogeneous vs. Heterogeneous Comparison (CFG=7.5, 50 steps)

 Model FID-50K ↓ Intra-prompt LPIPS ↑